 Corporate boards have fiduciary duties to stockholders.
-Yet,

-without reasonable enforcement mechanisms as suggested in this proposal, the Company's Bylaws and Articles of Incorporation won't reflect these responsibilities.
+Yet, without reasonable enforcement mechanisms as suggested in this proposal, the Company's Bylaws and Articles of Incorporation won't reflect these responsibilities.

-We believe we cannot afford to wait any longer for timeconsuming deliberations by the S.E.C. to reform proxy rules.
+Because of a continuing pattern of ignoring] majority votes, we believe we cannot afford to wait any longer for time-consuming deliberations by the S.E.C. to reform proxy rules.
 We have the right to act in our own best interests now!

-When Majority Votes are Ignored: Pay The Consequences--Vote Yes On No. 12
+When Majority Votes are Ignored: Pay The Consequences--Vote Yes On No. $12\,$